Policy: Owner Policy – Short Term – Owners Switching Between Management Models (i.e. Full Management to Booking Agent and Vice Versa)

 In both cases, it is important to highlight that Property Providers is just an agency.
 This means the stay or contract is between the owner and the guest.
 The agency’s role is to facilitate the agreement (a license) between both parties.

-- To support the company’s guiding principal that all long-term relationships have a foundation of mutual respect, mutual reward, mutual investment, and mutual risk.
+- To support the company’s guiding principle that all long-term relationships have a foundation of mutual respect, mutual reward, mutual investment, and mutual risk.

 - To effectively manage the facilitation/implementation of fair and balanced solutions to all parties involved.

-- To implement a consistent and fair framework that balances the tenant/guest experience and our fiduciary duty that we have to you, the property owner, in managing the transaction between all parties while minimising inconvenience, cost and risk.
+- To implement a consistent and fair framework that balances the tenant/guest experience and the fiduciary duty that we have to you, the property owner, in managing the transaction between all parties while minimizing inconvenience, cost and risk.

 - A switching fee of 250.00 + GST will be charged to the existing owners’ ledger at the time of being advised/notified that the management model is changed.

-- When transferring a property’s management model, Property Providers requires the property to be vacant for a minimum of 1 week from the end of the existing in-house rental to ensure a smooth and professional transition (i.e., linen pickup/transfer, maintenance, keys return, etc).
+- When transferring a property’s management model, Property Providers requires the property to be vacant for a minimum of one week from the end of the existing in-house rental to ensure a smooth and professional transition (i.e. linen pickup/transfer, maintenance, keys return etc).

-- At the time of contract change the owner/agency will be accountable for a number of responsibilities below:
+- At the time of contract change, the owner/agency will be accountable for the responsibilities below:

-- Owners understand that their short term rental log in, account and listing will remain the same.
-It is not possible to provide a new ledger or separate account for the different models once switched.
-I.e. Your EOFY statement will be a merge of both management models.
+- Owners understand that their short-term rental log-in, account, and the listing will remain the same.
+It is not possible to provide a new ledger or separate account for the different models once switched. i.e. your EOFY statement will be a merge of both management models.

-- Please advise at time of switching if you require Property Providers to manage your bills, rates etc. If we do not so already.
+- Please advise at the time of switching if you require Property Providers to manage your bills, rates, etc. if we do not so already.

 Property Providers positioning is to be “Sydney’s Most Flexible Residential Rental Agency.”
 In this regard, we want to be fair to both owners and occupants alike.
 We have found that most people are reasonable, responsible, and respectful.